CBID2/Blog-posts/clc7q5wd500q9lmnv6iho7bh8.md

 ## Contributor at Real Station October 2022-Present

 This is the place where I fell in love with open source projects.
 I first learned about this community through a colleague from Scrimba’s Discord community.
 [Real Station](https://github.com/jeffreycharters/station) is a repository where open source beginners can practice their skills by adding cool features to the community’s website.
-For example, I noticed that the resources in the Helpful Links section of the website were missing tutorials that could be easily understood by coding newbies who are not familiar with tech jargon, so I raised this issue to one of the Maintainers(basically means someone who supervises a repository), presented my suggestion via a Pull Request, and got it approved.
+For example, I noticed that the resources in the website's Helpful Links section were missing tutorials that could be easily understood by people who are new to coding, so I raised this issue to one of the Maintainers(basically means someone who supervises a repository), presented my suggestion via a Pull Request, and got it approved.

 ![](https://lh6.googleusercontent.com/FaVb49hb-DKXGDc8vGqx2gjb3sVoQ9SeRwmQLZP47rlRiSSVk1scQ39Bld5Uvny8Xu1Acga0tzPCaVFKqhOkxG3WRfjYY66JqjWF6Ge6_S3IYVviX2-Lsi-2hi2FtLb6SDF12gCrThWvM_JfvHQYccCYgfnMfLJXjurgdzeWQwMVqeb7iORnsP2C6IDVvMLa align="left")

 *See the one in the red circle?
 Yup, that’s mine! 😊*

-Through this community, I found that I improved on:
+Through this community, I improved on:

 * Writing effective Pull Requests